• StarPure Plasmid Miniprep Kit (Membrane Column Method)

 Product advantages:

-1. High efficiency and good quality of plasmid extraction;
+1. High plasmid extraction efficiency and good quality;

 2. High purity, no RNA residue;